 Mrs. Smithers was nominated to the Board of OCCAM (The Observatory for Cultural and Audiovisual Communication).
 She was past chair of the Board of the National Council on Alcoholism and Drug Dependence, founding Chairman Emeritus of NCADD Tampa; Chairman of the Alcoholism Council of New York and Vice Chair of the Long Island Council on Alcoholism and Drug Dependence; Honorary Board of Directors Member of NCADD/Westchester; member of the Board of Directors of the Employment Program for Recovered Alcoholics (EPRA), North Shore Boys & Girls Club, the William Edwin Hall Foundation, Tucson, AZ; Council Member of the Federation of Protestant Welfare Agencies, Vice President of the National Board of The National Institute of Social Sciences, NY; Trustee of Portledge School, Locust Valley, NY and was a Director of the Family Service Association of Nassau County for eleven years.
 Mrs. Smithers is an Honorary Director of Recovery Resources, Cleveland, OH.

-Active in many community and charitable organizations, Mrs. Smithers is a member of the Board of Overseers of the Grenville Baker Boys & Girls Club, Locust Valley, NY; founder member of the Palm Beach Guild for the Children’s Home Society in West Palm Beach, FL; member of the Advisory Board of Gratitude House, West Palm Beach, FL; patron of the Peggy Adams Animal Rescue League of the Palm Beaches, and a member of the Board of the Humane Society of New York.
+She was a member of the Board of Overseers of the Grenville Baker Boys & Girls Club, Locust Valley, NY; Founding Member of the Palm Beach Guild for the Children’s Home Society in West Palm Beach, FL; member of the Advisory Board of Gratitude House, West Palm Beach, FL; Patron of the Peggy Adams Animal Rescue League of the Palm Beaches and is a member of the President’s Advisory Board of the Humane Society of New York.